BluBracket/docs.blubracket.com/content/how-to/code-servers/add-code-servers/gerrit/index.md

 ### Enter the access token

-A token is necessary for BluBracket to access the Gerrit code review host.
+A username and token is necessary for BluBracket to access the Gerrit code review host.